Horseshoe Falls in Hazelbrook in the Blue Mountains is a scenic waterfall on Hazelbrook Creek, situated within Horseshoe Falls Reserve.

 When parking, please be mindful of other traffic.
 This parking area is located along a bend in the road, and if you’re not familiar with the area, it’s easy to lose focus and not be aware of other cars around.

-If you do choose to park there, it’s recommended to drive southbound so you can make an easier and safer left turn into this parking area.
+If you do choose to park there, we recommend approaching this car parking area from the north to make it easier to turn into it.
 Alternatively, try free suburban street parking nearby.

 Map

-Here is a map of the Horseshoe Falls Walking Track, starting from Oaklands Road, with the following waterfalls marked:
+Below is a map of the walk, starting from Oaklands Road, with the following waterfalls marked:

 The walking track to and beyond Horseshoe Falls is a moderately challenging bushwalk that falls outside the boundaries of the National Park.